-RWHAP serves a significant proportion of female clients living with HIV.
-In 2014, more than 28 percent of the more than half a million clients served by the Program were female.
+Females are a substantial proportion of RWHAP clients.
+Of the more than half a million clients served by RWHAP, 27.3 percent are female.
 Below are more details about this RWHAP client population:

-▶ The majority of female clients served by RWHAP are racial and ethnic minorities.
-About 84 percent of female clients are from racial and ethnic minority populations.
-Approximately 61 percent of female clients identify as black/African American, which is higher than the national RWHAP average (approximately 47 percent).
-Approximately 19 percent identify as Hispanic/Latina,

-- The majority of female clients are age 45 and above.
-Nearly 39 percent of female clients served by RWHAP are 50 and older.
-Approximately 14 percent of clients are age 29 or younger. - The majority of female clients are low income.
-72 percent of female clients served by RWHAP live at or below 100 percent of the federal poverty level (FPL).
-This is above the national RWHAP average (64 percent). - ▶ Lack of health care coverage continues to impact female clients served by RWHAP.
-Approximately 23 percent of female clients have no health care coverage, which is slightly lower than the national RWHAP average (about 25 percent).
+- ▶ The majority of female clients served by RWHAP are from racial and ethnic minority populations.
+Data show 83.8 percent of female clients are from racial and ethnic minority populations.
+61.5 percent of female clients identify as black/African American, which is higher than the national RWHAP average (47.1 percent).
+19.7 percent of female clients identify as Hispanic/Latino, which is lower than the national RWHAP average (23.1 percent). - ► The majority of female clients served by RWHAP are low income.
+Among female clients served, 72.1 percent are living at or below 100 percent of the federal poverty level, which is higher than the national RWHAP average (62.8 percent). - ▶ Data show that 4.1 percent of female clients have unstable housing situations.
+This is lower than the national RWHAP average (5.2 percent). - ▶ The RWHAP female client population is aging.
+Among female RWHAP clients served, 45.2 percent are aged 50 and older, while only 4.1 percent of female RWHAP clients are aged 13-24.

-Medical care and treatment improves health and decreases transmission of HIV.
-About 82 percent of female clients receiving HIV medical care are retained in care, which is slightly higher than the national RWHAP average (approximately 80 percent retained in care).
-Approximately 80 percent of female clients receiving HIV medical care are virally suppressed, which is slightly lower than the national RWHAP average (81 percent virally suppressed).1
+Medical care and treatment improve health outcomes and decrease the risk of HIV transmission.
+Approximately 84.0 percent of female clients receiving RWHAP HIV medical care are virally suppressed,\ which is slightly lower than the national RWHAP average (84.9 percent).